Microsoft launches election verification tool and M365 for Campaigns to protect political parties

 The SDK will be released next month, while a separate ElectionGuard reference design for voting systems is due out later this year.

-“Our sample reference will showcase how people can make their selections at home, where they can easily research their choices, then bring a QR code to the polling place to scan and pre-populate their ballot,” the blog post reads.
+“Our sample reference will showcase how people can make their selections at home, where they can easily research their choices, then bring a QR code to the polling place to scan and pre-populate their ballot,” Microsoft VP Tom Burt wrote in a blog post.

 ElectionGuard will be made ready for use in the 2020 election in the United States and may over time be improved to handle more scenarios, like mail-in ballots or ranked-choice voting.